dpjanes/iotdb-homestar/README.md

 IOTDB / Home☆Star is an Open Source IoT Platform / API in Node.JS.
 I'd tell you it's the _best_ IoT Platform, but I hope you can discover this for yourself.

+## What's it good for?

+IOTDB makes it _really_ easy to script / monitor the Internet of Things.
+Really easy.
+Like super easy.

+Home☆Star is the interface bit.
+Home☆Star makes web pages, APIs, "cookbooks" and controls access to IOTDB running on a particular machine.

-What does it work with?
+## What does it work with?

 Well potentially: anything.

 Currently, WeMos of all sorts, Philips Hue Lights, TCP Lighting, Pins on your Raspberry Pi, Bluetooth Low Energy thingies, Sonos, Chromecasts, LittleBits, LG TVs, Denon AVRs, and more….

+## Tell me more:
 ### IOTDB v.
 Home☆Star

 First, a simple introduction of "what's what".